CrateTools/comfyui-preview-video-monitor/README.md

 Key Points:

 Always use Save nodes (e.g., Save Image, Save Video, etc.) to permanently store your final work in your regular working directory or custom pipelines.
-PreviewVideoMonitor should currently be treated as a volatile preview system — ideal for creative sessions and quick iterations, but not for long-term storage.
+PreviewVideoMonitor should currently be treated as a volatile preview system, ideal for creative sessions and quick iterations, but not for long-term storage.
 PreviewVideoMonitor can save files to disk, its internal session data and cached files are stored inside its own default folder custom_nodes/PreviewVideoMonitorPro/, but you can change this to your own custom working directory directly from the node, super easy, and giving you full control over where files are kept.
 This internal storage may be cleared by users (or accidentally by you) or changed between sessions or updates, so do not rely on it for keeping your work 100% safe.